kisanaqvi/NeuralHive/README.md

 A collaborative social platform for brain health research

-Based on the template from Bootstrap
+Based on the Freelancer template from Bootstrap